 Application Process is Now Closed

-ACEEE is proud to announce applications for Linda Latham Scholarships to attend the 2015 Summer Study on Energy Efficiency in Industry are now being accepted online or by e-mail through March 23, 2015.
+Applications for Linda Latham Scholarships to attend the 2015 Summer Study on Energy Efficiency in Industry are now closed.
 Scholarships are funded by the Linda Latham Scholarship fund which was established in memory of Linda Latham who served as ACEEE’s Chief Operating Officer until her untimely death in September 2011.
 Linda believed that students bring talent and creativity to the field of energy efficiency especially if we provide a venue to inspire and educate them.

 To be eligible, the applicant must be an undergraduate or graduate student in an accredited college or university whose course work is related to energy/energy efficiency, climate change, environmental science, or a related field of study, and who is considering a career in energy/energy efficiency.
 “Latham Scholars” will be exposed to new ideas and opportunities as they interact with energy efficiency experts from around the world.
 In turn, Summer Study attendees will be able to meet these exceptional students—a reciprocal opportunity for all!

-For the 2015 Summer Study, the Linda Latham Scholarship fund will award scholarships to students at three different scholarship levels.
-Level 1 awardees will receive a full conference registration, housing and meals, and up to $500 towards transportation costs.
-Level II scholars will receive a full conference registration and housing and meals.
-Level III winners will receive a full registration to the conference.
-We have more Level III scholarships available than we do for Level II and more Level II scholarships than Level I; therefore, chances of selection will be highest at Level III and lowest at Level I.
+For the 2015 Summer Study, the Linda Latham Scholarship fund has awarded scholarships to students at three different scholarship levels.
+Level 1 awardees receive a full conference registration, housing and meals, and up to $500 towards transportation costs.
+Level II scholars receive full conference registration and housing and meals.
+Level III winners receive full registration to the conference.

-Applications will be accepted through March 23, 2015.
-Applications will be reviewed and chosen by a committee of ACEEE staff.
+Applications were accepted through March 23, then reviewed and chosen by a committee of ACEEE staff.

-Please contact firstname.lastname@example.org if you have any other questions.
+Please contact firstname.lastname@example.org if you have questions.
 For more information, read about the 2013 scholarship recipients or read about past programs at the Summer Study on Energy Efficiency in Industry.